aleph-zero-foundation/AlephBFT/docs/src/internals.md

 To explain the inner workings of AlephBFT it is instructive to follow the path of a unit: from the very start when it is created to the moment when its round is decided and it's data is placed in one of the output batches.
 Here we give a brief overview and subsequently go more into details of specific components in dedicated subsections.

 1. The unit is created by one of the node's `Creator` component -- implemented in `src/creator.rs`.
 Creator sends a notification to an outer component.
 2. The newly created unit is filled with data, session information and a signature.
-This is done in `src/member.rs`.
-Subsequently a recurring task of broadcasting this unit is put in the task queue.
+This is done in `src/runway.rs` which then sends it to `src/member.rs` Subsequently a recurring task of broadcasting this unit is put in the task queue.
 The unit will be broadcast to all other nodes a few times (with some delays in between).
-3. The unit is received by another node -- happens in `src/member.rs` and passes some validation (signature checks etc.).
-If all these checks pass and the unit is not detected to be a fork, then it is placed in the `UnitStore` -- the `store` field of the `Member` struct.
+3. The unit is received by another node -- happens in `src/member.rs` and immediately send to `src/runway.rs` where it passes some validation (signature checks etc.).
+If all these checks pass and the unit is not detected to be a fork, then it is placed in the `UnitStore` -- the `store` field of the `Runway` struct.
 4. The idea is that this store keeps only **legit units** in the sense defined in [the section on alerts](how_alephbft_does_it.md#25-alerts----dealing-with-fork-spam).
 Thus no fork is ever be put there unless coming from an alert.
 5. At a suitable moment the units from the store are further moved to a component called `Terminal` -- implemented in `src/terminal.rs`.
 6. Roughly speaking, terminal is expected to "unpack" the unit, so that their parents become explicit (instead of being control hashes only).